dardanrs988/testtestmusic/cloud-native-superapp/docs/architecture.md

 5.  **CI/CD**:
     - GitHub Actions are used for automated builds, tests, and deployments.
     - A GitOps workflow with Argo CD is planned for managing Kubernetes deployments.

+## Backup and Recovery

+Data persistence is handled by a managed database service on Azure (e.g., Azure Database for PostgreSQL or Cosmos DB).
+Our backup and recovery strategy relies on the native, automated backup capabilities of the chosen Azure service.
+This includes:
+- **Automated Backups**: Regular, automated backups configured and managed by Azure.
+- **Point-in-Time Restore (PITR)**: The ability to restore the database to any point in time within a defined retention period.
+- **Geo-Redundant Storage (for production)**: Backup data is stored in a geographically separate region to protect against regional disasters.

+This approach delegates the operational complexity of managing backups to the cloud provider, ensuring a high level of reliability and durability.
+See [ADR-0002](./decisions/0002-use-managed-database-backups.md) for more details.